 NOTE: If the file does not exist, issue the following command to create the configuration file:

-3. Add the following code to the "profiles" section of the configuration file:

-4. Save the file.
+- 3. Add code to the "profiles" section as shown in the following example: : - 4.
+Save the file.

 You can now use your profile when you issue commands in the cics command group.